-In 2021-2022, there were 281 private managed forests in British Columbia, encompassing 805,000 hectares.
+There are 288 private managed forests in British Columbia, encompassing approximately 806,000 hectares.
 These properties are located primarily on Vancouver Island, the southern mainland Coast, and in the Kootenays and Okanagan- Shuswap regions.

-Council activities in 2021-22 included: worked with the Ministry on the provincial Managed Forest Review; participated as a delegate at the 2021 ABCFP & UBCM virtual conventions; and conducted 62 managed forest inspections to assess compliance with the Council Regulation.
+Council activities in 2022-2023 included: updated management commitment requirements to align with the Professional Governance Act; commenced a regulatory review process; participated in the FPBC, UBCM, AVICC, & PFLA conventions; and conducted 50 managed forest inspections to assess compliance with the Council Regulation.

 The Annual Report summarizes: